 The Free People wholesale division was established in 1984 to develop, in conjunction with Urban Outfitters, private label apparel lines of young women's casual wear that could be effectively sold at attractive prices in Urban Outfitters stores.
 In order to achieve minimum production lots, Free People wholesale began selling to other retailers throughout the United States.
-Free People's range of tops, bottoms, sweaters and dresses are sold worldwide through approximately 1,500 better department and specialty stores, including Bloomingdale's, Lord & Taylor, Nordstrom, Parisian, Urban Outfitters and its own Free People stores.
-Free People currently sells its merchandise under the Free People label.
-We also distribute our Free People products in certain department stores using a shop-within-shops sales model.
-We believe that the shop-within-shops model allows for a more complete merchandising of our Free People products and will give us greater freedom in differentiating the presentation of our products and further strengthening our brand image.
+Free People's range of tops, bottoms, sweaters and dresses are sold worldwide through approximately 1,700 better department and specialty stores, including Bloomingdale's, Nordstrom, Lord & Taylor, Belk, Urban Outfitters and its own Free People stores.
+Free People currently sells its merchandise under our Free People and other labels.
+We also distribute our Free People products in certain department stores using a shops-within-shops sales model.
+We believe that the shops-within-shops model allows for a more complete merchandising of our Free People products and will give us greater freedom in differentiating the presentation of our products and further strengthening our brand image.
 We monitor the styles and products that are popular with our wholesale customers to give us insight into current fashion trends that help us better serve our retail customers.
 Free People presently maintains wholesale sales and showroom facilities in New York City, Los Angeles and Chicago.
-Free People wholesale sales accounted for approximately 6% of consolidated net sales for fiscal 2007.
+Free People wholesale sales accounted for approximately 6.3% of consolidated net sales for fiscal 2008.

-In addition to selling its merchandise to specialty retailers, Free People wholesale also contributes production sourcing to our retail segment.
-Free People employs its own senior and creative management staff, but shares support services with the retail segment.
+In addition to selling its merchandise to specialty retailers, Free People wholesale also shares production sourcing with our retail segment.
+Free People employs its own senior and creative management staff, but shares business support services with the retail segment.